-3.1 General Rule.
-In the event that, prior to the Vesting Date, the Participant ceases to provide services to the Company (or any Subsidiary or Affiliate) in the capacity of an Employee, Director or Consultant (collectively referred to herein as "Service") for any reason, with or without cause, the Participant shall forfeit all Restricted Stock Units which are not, as of the time of such termination, vested, and the Participant shall not be entitled to any payment therefor.

-3.2 Determination of Termination Date.
-For purposes of this Award Agreement, the Participant's date of cessation of Service shall mean the date upon which the Participant ceases active performance of services for the Company, a Subsidiary or Affiliate, as determined by the Company following the provision of such notification of termination or resignation from Service and shall be determined solely by this Award Agreement and without reference to any other agreement, written or oral, including the Participant's contract of employment (if any).
-Thus, in the event of termination of the Participant's Service (regardless of the reason for such termination and whether or not later to be found invalid or in breach of employment laws in the jurisdiction where the Participant is employed or the terms of the Participant's employment agreement, if any), unless otherwise expressly provided in this Agreement or determined by the Company, the Participant's right to vest in the Restricted Stock Units under the Plan, if any, will terminate as of such date and will not be extended by any notice period (e.g., the Participant's period of Service would not include any contractual notice period or any period of "garden leave" or similar period mandated under employment laws in the jurisdiction where the Participant is no longer actively providing services for purposes of the grant of Restricted Stock Units (including whether Participant may still be considered to be providing services while on a leave of absence).
+- 3.1 General Rule.
+In the event that, prior to the Vesting Date, the Participant ceases to provide services to the Company (or any Subsidiary or Affiliate) in the capacity of an Employee, Director or Consultant (collectively referred to herein as "Service") for any reason, with or without cause, the Participant shall forfeit all Restricted Stock Units which are not, as of the time of such termination, vested, and the Participant shall not be entitled to any payment therefor. - mean the date upon which the Participant ceases active performance of services for the Company, a Subsidiary or Affiliate, as determined by the Company following the provision of such notification of termination or resignation from Service and shall be determined solely by this Award Agreement and without reference to any other agreement, written or oral, including the Participant's contract of employment (if any).
+Thus, in the event of termination of the Participant's Service (regardless of the reason for such termination and whether or not later to be found invalid or in breach of employment laws in the jurisdiction where the Participant is employed or the terms of the Participant's employment agreement, if any), unless otherwise expressly provided in this Agreement or determined by the Company, the Participant's right to vest in the Restricted Stock Units under the Plan, if any, will terminate as of such date and will not be extended by any notice period (e.g., the Participant's period of Service would not include any contractual notice period or any period of "garden leave" or similar period mandated under employment laws in the jurisdiction where the Participant is employed or the terms of the Participant's employment agreement, if any); the Committee shall have the exclusive discretion to determine when the Participant is no longer actively providing services for purposes of the grant of Restricted Stock Units (including whether Participant may still be considered to be providing services while on a leave of absence).